MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/build-and-package.md

 ### Signed assemblies are required

-Assemblies must be signed before they can be registered with Dataverse only if you are not using the [dependent assemblies](#dependent-assemblies) capability.
+Assemblies must be signed before they can be registered with Dataverse only if you aren't using the [dependent assemblies](#dependent-assemblies) capability.
 You can use the Visual Studio **Signing** tab in your project's properties or the [Sn.exe (Strong Name Tool)](/dotnet/framework/tools/sn-exe-strong-name-tool) command to sign the assembly.

 ### Dependency on the CoreAssemblies NuGet package

-Adding the `Microsoft.CrmSdk.CoreAssemblies` NuGet package to your project includes the required Dataverse assembly references in your project, but it doesn't upload these assemblies along with your plug-in assembly as these assemblies already exist in the server's sandbox run-time where your code will execute.
+Adding the `Microsoft.CrmSdk.CoreAssemblies` NuGet package to your project includes the required Dataverse assembly references in your project, but it doesn't upload these assemblies along with your plug-in assembly as these assemblies already exist in the server's sandbox run-time where your code executes.

 ### Where to go next

-If you are interested in learning about or using dependent assemblies, continue reading the next section in this article.
+If you're interested in learning about or using dependent assemblies, continue reading the next section in this article.
 If not, proceed to [Register a plug-in](register-plug-in.md).

 ## Dependent assemblies